LipstickByColor/lipstick-twin-agent-/README.md

 ### Latency and cache

-- A live query takes a **median of 83s** (mean 92s, range 23–200s) — about **~22s
-  per candidate twin**, dominated by the sequential per-page fetches.
+- A live query takes a **median of 83s** (mean 92s, range 23–200s), about **~22s per candidate twin**, dominated by the sequential per-page fetches.
 - Repeat queries return from the 6-hour outcome cache **instantly**.
-In this sample 8 of 27 calls were cache hits — those were re-running the same shade while capturing screenshots, which is exactly what the cache is for.
+In this sample 8 of 27 calls were cache hits.
+Those were re-running the same shade while capturing screenshots, which is exactly what the cache is for.

 ## What I learned